 But one thing is for sure, all successful business people all have one thing in common, and that’s perseverance.

 So let us take some tips from these experts and list some out here for us to look at.

 - Obvious step 1 – Work intensely: Unless you have rich relatives or a windfall, the only way you will become financially successful is to work hard.
-Malcolm Gladwell popularized that 10,000 hours of practice can turn anyone into an expert.
-Now there is some disputing argument in the science world but nonetheless, practise and more practise is important.
+Malcolm Gladwell popularised that 10,000 hours of practice can turn anyone into an expert.
+Now there is some disputing argument in the science world but nonetheless, practice and more practice is important.

 - Take responsibility: We live in a blameless society.
 It is always somebody else’s fault why we didn’t get that job role or win the contract.
 Take responsibility.
 Learn from this as opposed to offsetting the negativity onto others.
 Go that extra mile and remain happy and focused.